 For some applications, a manual rivet nut tool might be all you need.
 For example, the Astro 1427 Hand Rivet Nut Kit is inexpensive and has changeable nose pieces to accommodate different sizes of rivet nuts.
 This tool has a 13-inch dual handle and applies pressure much as you would with a bolt cutter, generating enough force for many aluminum or stainless steel rivet nuts.

 If you aren’t sure what you need, working with a trusted and reputable distributor can help you find the right rivet nut and the right rivet nut tool to meet your needs.
-Furthermore, a top-notch distributor offers great customer service—they’ll be with you before, during, and after your purchase.
+Furthermore, Bay Supply, a top-notch rivet nut distributor, offers great customer service—they’ll be with you before, during, and after your purchase.